Department of Labor Logo United States Department of Labor

 All items less food and energy

-The index for all items less food and energy advanced 2.0 percent over the year.
-Components contributing to the increase included owners’ equivalent rent of residences (+3.3 percent), rent of primary residence (+2.9 percent), and education and communication (+2.9 percent).
-In contrast, the index for lodging away from home was lower over the past 12 months.
+The index for all items less food and energy advanced 2.3 percent over the year.
+Components contributing to the increase included owners’ equivalent rent of residences (+1.7 percent), lodging away from home, and other goods and services (+5.7 percent).

 Technical Note